-A small text window above the business will appear on the map, which features a series of numbers, letters, and symbols that make up the PlaceID.
-Copy that PlaceID onto the URL below after the “placeid=” string.
+A small text window above the business will appear on the map, which features a series of numbers, letters, and symbols that make up the Place ID.
+Copy that Place ID onto the URL below after the “placeid=” string.

-Google Review Link Method 3: Google Search
+Google Review Link Method 2: Google Search

 You can also simply conduct a Google search of your business.
-When you find your business listing, click on the “Write a review” button.
+When you find your listing, click on the “Write a review” button.

-Having a Google review link makes it easier for people to find or remember your brand, but how do you use that link effectively to get more reviews for customers in the first place?
+Having a Google reviews link makes it easier for people to find or remember your brand, but how do you use that link effectively to get more reviews for customers in the first place?

 Send An Email